NativeScript/docs-v7/docs/core-concepts/accessing-native-apis-with-javascript.md

  /// <reference path="node_modules/tns-platform-declarations/android-21.d.ts" />
  ```

  > **Note:** Proceed with caution when using functionalities introduced in newer API level.
+If you attemp
-If you attempt to use a class, method, or property from a newer API level on a device with a lower API, the application will crash.
+  to use a class, method, or property from a newer API level on a device with a lower API, the application will crash.

 - Modify `tsconfig.json` to contain the following settings:
 ```